Our safety measures - your peace of mind. Put your health first.

 During the current alert level, we continue general hospital services and patient admissions for surgical and general admissions, subject to local hospital capacity, the prevalence of COVID-19 transmission in the area and any locality-specific disaster regulations.
 Our Doctors are responsible for managing the criteria and indications for admission of patients and will, for the safety of our patients, take all measures into account.

-In light of the decline in COVID-19 patient volumes in our hospitals, we are gradually easing the visitation restrictions.
+In light of the current COVID-19 patient volumes in our hospitals, please take not of the following:

 VISITING HOURS ARE SUBJECT TO CHANGE:

 This is at the discretion of each hospital, dependent on the local COVID-19 situation and advice from hospital management and doctor COVID committees.
 Visitors are advised to contact the hospital or unit to determine the visitation permitted for the specific hospital.